universidad-zaragoza/Optical-Fiber/README.md

 **ofiber_em_fields.ipynb**

 + Plot the electromagnetic modes of a step-profile optical fiber following the analytical expressions in *Snyder & Love, Section 12-8 Table 12-3*.
++ Plot the fraction of power in the core of a step-profile optical fiber.
+It takes analytical expressions applied to several modes.
+The power for the electromagnetic mode chosen for plotting is also calculated from the its electromagnetic fields.

 ---
 ---